Caleydo/caleydo.github.io/_documentation/data_structure.md

 * `size` The size of the dataset.
 In case of a matrix, number of rows and columns.
 * `separator`: String that is used as separator in the data file.
 Default: ",".

 An `index.json` file may contain definitions for multiple datasets.
-For more definition examples have a look at our [demo application](https://github.com/Caleydo/demo_app).
+For more definition examples have a look at our [caleydo_sample_app](https://github.com/Caleydo/caleydo_sample_app).

 ### Dataset Access